 According to Hired’s 2020 State of Software Engineers Report, demand for frontend and backend engineers grew 17% in 2019.
 The total number of software developers rose from 23 million in 2018 to 26.4 million at the end of 2019.
 American companies added 104,000 IT workers to their rolls in 2019.
 And 67% of IT managers said they plan to expand their teams in 2020.

-Hiring managers are looking for talent everywhere, but one place they might not have considered is among the formerly incarcerated.
+Hiring managers are constantly wondering where to hire Software Engineers.
+They're looking for talent everywhere, but one place they might not have considered is among the formerly incarcerated.
 This may be a mistake.
 More and more companies, including Slack, are working with nonprofits to find and cultivate talent among candidates with criminal records.

 According to background check company Checkr, “Companies that practice fair chance hiring are able to tap into a larger pool of qualified, diverse talent with a wide range of experiences, better understand their customers, and ultimately, reach stronger business outcomes.”